f5devcentral/f5-agility-labs-xc/docs/class6/module1/lab2.rst

     |lab025|

-32. Test HTTP again (you should still receive a **200 OK** response because we allowed only HTTP in the firewall policy):
+32. Test HTTP again (should be double dashe in curl command before head as pictured in example output).
+You should still receive a **200 OK** response because we allowed only HTTP in the firewall policy:

     **curl --head http://10.0.5.253**